 The working atmosphere at Facebook—where the product one labors on is also where one socializes with colleagues, friends, and family—is designed to enforce fealty to the mission and, like the product itself, to facilitate the goal of absolute togetherness.
 In January, CNBC ran an article about what it called Facebook’s “‘cult-like’ workplace.”
 “There’s a real culture of ‘Even if you are f—ing miserable, you need to act like you love this place,’” one former employee, who left in October, told the network.
 “It is not OK to act like this is not the best place to work.”
 Some of those who want to have critical discussions have purchased burner phones, so their comments wouldn’t get back to their managers.
-Most of the
+Most of the dissent that has been voiced publicly was channeled through anonymous leaks to journalists, not visible protest.
+And the collective organizing that has happened at Facebook has occurred among contract workers, who don’t enjoy the generous benefits of full-time employees and aren’t subject to the same intra-office cultural pressures.

 For all the good the internet has produced, we are now grappling with effects of digital pollution that have become so potentially large that they implicate our collective well-being.
 We have moved beyond the point at which our anxieties about online services stem from individuals seeking to do harm—committing crimes, stashing child pornography, recruiting terrorists.
 We are now face-to-face with a system that is embedded in every structure of our lives and institutions, and that is itself shaping our society in ways that deeply impact our basic values.

 We are right to be concerned.
 Increased anxiety and fear, polarization, fragmentation of a shared context, and loss of trust are some of the most apparent impacts of digital pollution.
 Potential degradation of intellectual and emotional capacities, such as critical thinking, personal authority, and emotional well-being, are harder to detect.
 We don’t fully understand the cause and effect of digital toxins.
-The
+The amplification of the most odious beliefs in social media posts, the dissemination of inaccurate information in an instant, the anonymization of our public discourse, and the vulnerabilities that enable foreign governments to interfere in our elections are just some of the many phenomena that have accumulated to the point that we now have real angst about the future of democratic society.

 All’interno di Silicon City, libro ricco di 150 diverse testimonianze, si racconta la San Francisco (e la Bay Area) di oggi.
 Ho trovato il libro nella libreria di un museo e ho letto il capitolo con l’intervista a un autista di Uber, venuto negli USA dal Congo per far fortuna.
 La conclusione del suo intervento è molto amara.